justsendemail/wordpress-plugin/readme.txt

 == Changelog ==

+= 1.0.1 =
+* Added support for Formidable WordPress plugin.

 = 1.0.0 =
 * First release of the JustSend.Email WordPress plugin with support for these WordPress plugins: Amelia Bookings & Events, Forminator Forms, and WooCommerce.

 == Upgrade Notice ==

+= 1.0.1 =
+Adding support for Formidable WordPress plugin.

 = 1.0.0 =
-* First release of the JustSend.Email WordPress plugin with support for these WordPress plugins: Amelia Bookings & Events, Forminator Forms, and WooCommerce.
+First release of the JustSend.Email WordPress plugin with support for these WordPress plugins: Amelia Bookings & Events, Forminator Forms, and WooCommerce.